Dear Homeschool Student,

 Looking Forward to College

 Many adults look back on college as one of the happiest times of their lives.
-You will meet many new people, have new experiences, and get to learn much more about yourself and the world.
+You will meet new people, have new experiences, and get to learn much more about yourself and the world.
 The work you do during high school will be a big part of determining what kind of experience you can have in this first part of your adult life.
 So, I encourage you to work hard, dream big, and go for it.

-Barbara Hettle, Founder Homeschool Success
+Barbara Hettle, college counselor and founder of Homeschool Success